Ionic polaron in a Bose-Einstein condensate

-As we anticipated in the main text, for the sake of numerical convenience we employed in our Monte Carlo simulations the regularized atom-ion potential (3) of the main text.
+{\it Values of the parameters of the regularized potential.} For the sake of numerical convenience we employed in our Monte Carlo simulations the regularized atom-ion potential (3) of the main text.
 We only considered a few specific values of the pair $(b,c)$ that are characteristic of the three regimes outlined in the diagram of Fig.~1 of the main text: weak-coupling Bose polaron (WCP), many-body bound state (MBBS), and strong-coupling Bose polaron (SCP).
 In table~\ref{tab:bc} we list those values in units of $R^\star$ and $E^\star$.

-\section{Trial wave functions for the Monte Carlo simulations}
+{\it Trial wave functions for the Monte Carlo simulations.}

 The trial wave functions are written as a pair product of Jastrow functions for both atom-atom and atom-ion correlations, featuring appropriate short and long-range asymptotic behavior [see Eq.~(4) of the main text].